 Getting Started#

-This Quickstart topic covers some basic tasks and concepts when first logging into Wildbook.
+This topic covers some basic tasks and concepts when first logging into Wildbook.

 Account Registration#

 To set up a Wildbook account, you will need to contact the Wildbook site managers via the Contact Us page.
 Wildbook does not currently support self-registration.
-Once you acquire your username and a temporary password from the site managers, you can log in by selecting the Login button at the top right corner of the Wildbook program or by accessing any page that requires a user to sign in to access content.
+Once you have your username and a temporary password from the site managers, you can log in by selecting the Login button or by accessing any page that requires a user to sign in to access content.

 Change Your Password#

-After logging in with your given username and password, the first step to do is to change your password.
-Head to My Account under the Administer menu and provide your new password in the New Password and Confirm New Password text boxes.
+After logging in with your username and password, change your password.
+Place your cursor on your profile icon and click on User Profile from the menu.
+Enter your new password in the New Password and Confirm New Password text boxes.

 Read Up on Basic Wildbook Concepts#